Generic name: glycopyrrolate and indacaterol (inhalation) [ GLYE-koe-PIR-oh-late-and-IN-da-KA-ter-ol ]

 Utibron inhalation powder contains a combination of glycopyrrolate and indacaterol.
 Glycopyrrolate is an anticholinergic.
 Indacaterol is a bronchodilator.
 These medications work by relaxing muscles in the airways to improve breathing.

-Utibron is used to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).
+Utibron Neohaler is used long term to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).

 Utibron Neohaler is not for use in treating asthma.